Some lesser-known culprits for neck and back pain, and what to do about them

 Get enough vitamin D. “We are seeing more vitamin D deficiency, which can weaken bone health and contribute to worsening neck and back pain,” Bydon says.
 Research has linked low vitamin D with greater pain levels.

-Being overweight is another risk factor for back pain so if you’re both carrying pandemic pounds and deficient in vitamin D, you may have a greater chance of developing back pain.
-The good news: A study in a 2019 issue of the Journal of Steroid Biochemistry and Molecular Biology found that when overweight adults with vitamin D deficiency took daily vitamin D supplements for 16 weeks, those with vitamin D levels under 30 nmol/L at baseline experienced greater reductions in their back pain disability after vitamin D supplementation, compared to those who were given a placebo.
+Being overweight is another risk factor for back pain, so if you’re both carrying pandemic pounds and deficient in vitamin D, you may have a greater chance of developing back pain.
+The good news: A study in a 2019 issue of the Journal of Steroid Biochemistry and Molecular Biology found that when overweight adults with vitamin D deficiency took daily vitamin D supplements for 16 weeks, those with vitamin D levels under 30 nmol/L at baseline experienced greater reductions in their back pain disability after vitamin D supplementation, compared with those who were given a placebo.

 If you have back pain, Bydon recommends having your vitamin D level checked and, if it’s low, taking calcium and vitamin D supplements.
 You can also increase your intake of vitamin D by consuming fortified milk and fatty fish (such as trout and salmon) and by taking a daily walk in the sunlight, which helps the skin synthesize vitamin D.